-The amount of the impairment loss is recognised in the Consolidated Statement of Profit or Loss and Other Comprehensive Income within administrative expenses.
+The amount of the impairment loss is recognised in the Consolidated Statement of Comprehensive Income within administrative expenses.
 When a trade receivable for which an impairment allowance had been recognised becomes uncollectible in a subsequent year, it is written off against the allowance account.
-Subsequent recoveries of amounts previously written off are credited against other administrative expenses in the Consolidated Statement of Profit or Loss and Other Comprehensive Income.
+Subsequent recoveries of amounts previously written off are credited against other administrative expenses in the Consolidated Statement of Comprehensive Income.